-The street layout is too dense.
-Given the alleys and 1. the streets bounding these small blocks, almost all lots have more than one street frontage.
-Many lots Such a street layout, have three street frontages. lot width and poor inadequate coupled with configuration, has severly limited the buildable area of these lots under the setback restrictions within the existing Zoning Code.
+1. The street layout is too dense.
+Given the alleys and the streets bounding these small blocks, almost all lots have more than one street frontage.
+Many lots have three street frontages.
+Such a street layout, coupled with inadequate lot width and poor configuration, has severly limited the buildable area of these lots under the setback restrictions within the existing Zoning Code.
 In addition, too much land is occupied by streets, resulting in abnormally high costs of maintenance.